hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/Assign AutoStart Fix/README.md

 This plugin applys a [workaround](https://forum.malighting.com/thread/3712-playbacks/?postID=8769) to AutoStart always running the next cue even when the executor is already active.

 Usage:
-* Call Plugin "Assign AutoStart Fix" "2" - Assigns the Macos to Sequence 2
+* `Plugin "Assign AutoStart Fix" "2"` - Assigns the Macos to Sequence 2
-* Call Plugin "Assign AutoStart Fix" "1,10-11" - Assigns the Macos to Sequence 1, 10 and 11
+* `Plugin "Assign AutoStart Fix" "1,10-11"` - Assigns the Macos to Sequence 1, 10 and 11
 * Calling the plugin without a argument will popup a Dialog asking for the Sequences.